 The goal of the book is to help students understand how to select the right college for them and then become acquainted with the inner workings and language of college.
 The content will be infused with stories about students who have successfully made the transition to college and their advice.

-Today’s classrooms are increasingly becoming more diverse by age, ethnicity, and life experience.
+Today’s classrooms are increasingly becoming more diverse by age, race, ethnicity, and life experience.
 While their preparation and pathway to college may have been non-traditional, they are all “students” once they have enrolled in college.

 Preface to Foundations of Academic Success: Words of Wisdom – Thomas C. Priester